jvicg/dotfiles/README.md

 # dotfiles

 The main porpouse of this repo is to use it as a backup to my dotfiles, but I made it public just in case someone gets here and find helpful any of the configuration files.
+Peace!

-## config files
+## main config files

 | [awesome](.config/awesome/) | [fish](.config/fish) | [bash](.bashrc) |
 |-----------------------------|----------------------|-------------------|